dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/demos.md

 The goal here is to celebrate what you built and pitch it to users.
 You should be bug free and fully operational.

+For Section 1, your last step is your [final submission](final.md).

 ## For Section 2: Focus on MPV and TESTING

 Demos should be MVP - showcase features that are essential for your project and focus on getting those working.
 IE, what is the core thing that your project does — you don't need any extra stuff like settings, edge cases, unnecessary fields, etc —  but you do need the main idea to come across and be testable.
 If you need help prioritizing, slack me!